Phuks-co/throat/README.md

 If you prefer to develop on docker
  - The provided Docker resources only support Postgres
  - You still must copy `example.config.yaml` to `config.yaml` and make any changes you want
- - Create an initial manifest.json by using `NPM_CMD="run build" make docker-npm`
  - In addition, configs are overridden by environment variables set in docker-compose.yml which reference the redis and postgres services created by docker-compose.

-`make up` will bring the containerized site up and mount your current working directory inside the container for dev.
+`make up` will bring the containerized site up and mount the app/html and app/template directories inside the container for dev.
 It also runs the migrations on start-up. `make down` will spin down the containerized services.

 To add an admin user to a running docker-compose application: